What is a Pressure?

 Visit related post here >>> 5 Techniques for adjusting a pressure gauge

-11. If the readings are already within the specified limits, finalized records, put labels and seal if necessary.
+11. If the readings are already within the specified limits, finalize records, put labels and seal if necessary.
 End

-The procedure above utilizes Fluke 754 as the display of pressure and pressure module as the sensor.
+The procedure above utilizes Fluke 754 as the display of pressure and the pressure module as the sensor.
 Another method is by using a Digital Test Guage just in case you do not have a Fluke 754.
-This has a simpler set up.
+This has a simpler setup.
 Just connect the Test Gauge to the same hand pump and it is now ready to go.
 All controls are within the Test Gauge.

-While the advantage of a simpler set up is provided by the Test Gauge, the range of pressure is limited, unlike Fluke 754 which have a set of pressure modules that can be changed and purchased to suit a wide pressure range needs plus other capabilities that you can do with Fluke 754.
+While the advantage of a simpler setup is provided by the Test Gauge, the range of pressure is limited, unlike Fluke 754 which has a set of pressure modules that can be changed and purchased to suit a wide pressure range needs plus other capabilities that you can do with Fluke 754.
 Also, pressure modules have a higher accuracy than a test gauge.

 Click on below link to check on Amazon